wuvt/trackman/README.md

 ### License

-Besides the exceptions noted below, the entirety of this software is available under the GNU Affero General Public License:
+The entirety of this software is available under the GNU Affero General Public
+License:

 ```
-Copyright 2012-2017 James Schwinabart, Calvin Winkowski, Matt Hazinski.
+Copyright 2012-2018 James Schwinabart, Calvin Winkowski, Matt Hazinski.

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU Affero General Public License as published by